PSauerborn/Octopus/README.md

 that the `JaegerTracing` plugin automatically extracts any jaeger spans from the header of incoming requests and uses said spans if present

+The plugin supports configuration via a local dictionary object and environment variables, but it should be noted that environment variables take precedence over local configuration settings and will override any of the individual settings set in the local dictionary

 #### `Prometheus`

 Prometheus is a data aggregation/scraping service that collects and aggregates performance